ThinkPad: Z series (2005–2007)

 The Z series was released as a high-end multimedia laptop; as a result this was the first ThinkPad to feature a widescreen (16:10 aspect ratio) display.
 The Z series was also unique in that certain models featured an (optional) titanium lid.
 Integrated WWAN and a webcam were also found on some configurations.
 The series has only ever included the Z60 (Z60m and Z60t) and Z61 (Z61m, Z61t and Z61p); the latter of which is the first Z series ThinkPad with Intel "Yonah" Dual-Core Technology.
 The processor supports Intel VT-x; this is disabled in the BIOS but can be turned on with a BIOS update.
-Running fully virtualised operating systems via Xen or VMware is therefore possible.
+Running fully virtualized operating systems via Xen or VMware is therefore possible.
 Despite the Z61 carrying the same number as the T61, the hardware of the Z61 is closer to a T60 (and likewise the Z60 being closer to a T43).